JurisProject/juris-publications/Sections/11 - The Reputation System.md

+**Section 11**
 # The Juris Reputation System

 #### Background

 The Juris Reputation Blockchain is an evolution of existing systems with significant prior art:

 In the digital realm, the problem of reputation has been tackled from many angles, and effective execution has contributed to the success of such platforms as Reddit and Stack Overflow.
 In real world academic and professional context, we handle the notion of reputation by issuing credentials like degrees or certificates.
 We track notable publications, awards, or recommendations, and we award higher degrees.
 In the context of justice and the law, there already exists a well worn hierarchy of certification, experience, and reputation.
-There are certain bars to be cleared before the practice of law is allowed, with even further hurdles to become a judge and progress from there.
+There are certain bars to be cleared before the practice of law is allowed.
+And even further hurdles to become a judge and progress from there.
 Because of this pre-existing system, legal reputation is an ideal first case scenario for a bespoke reputation chain implementation.
-We will be able to use observations regarding the movement of participants through the legal hierarchy to craft our own system, taking into account the inevitable real world variables like certification.
+We will be able to use observations regarding the movement of participants through the legal hierarchy to craft our own system, taking into account the inevitable real world variables like certification and even publication.

 #### Proof of Judgment

 If Juris is to be the go-to adjudication mechanism for smart contracts, parties must have confidence that their cases are arbitrated fairly by reputable and experienced individuals.
 The system must allow for the on-boarding and advancement of new Jurists.
-But, inexperienced input on cases must not result in an unfair outcome.
+Still, inexperienced input on cases must not result in an unfair outcome.
 Additionally, in order to resist attack, the system must require a minimum demonstration of experience for a Jurist to have material impact on case outcome.

 This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment, while acknowledging, but not overemphasizing, proof of previous credentials?
-As a solution to this challenge, we propose a trust framework—a _reputation system_—tightly integrated with the Juris platform.
-This framework will be executed as its own blockchain, meant to establish and measure a new metric: _Proof of Judgment._
+As a solution to this challenge, we propose a trust framework -- a reputation system -- tightly integrated with the Juris platform.
+This framework will be executed as its own blockchain, meant to establish and measure a new metric: -- Proof of Judgment

 #### Reputation Systems